Skip to content

 Instructions for a Mini Table

-1. For the body of the small cube-shaped table, stable MDF boards are recommended, as they provide a good and secure stand and can easily support the weight of the tiles.
+1. For the body of the small cube-shaped table, stable MDF boards are recommended, as they not only provide a good and secure stand but can also easily support the weight of the tiles.
 MDF boards are available at hardware stores and can be cut to the desired size on-site.

-2. To screw the individual boards together, make small pencil marks on two of the four side pieces, about 8-10 millimeters from the edge.
-Then, use the cordless screwdriver to sink the screws into the wood, and the frame of the small table is complete.
-Attach the top board to the frame in the same way.
+2. To screw the individual boards together, small marks should be drawn with a pencil on two of the four side pieces, about 8-10 millimeters from the edge.
+Then, use the cordless screwdriver to sink the screws into the wood, and the frame of the small table is ready.
+The top board is attached to the body in the same way.

-3. In preparation for attaching the tiles, cut the mats to the dimensions of all table sides and lay them out as a test.
+3. In preparation for attaching the tiles, the mats should be cut to the size of all table sides and laid out as a test.

 4. Now it’s time to lay the tiles: For a good hold, the wooden base of the mini table should be primed.
-Use a brush to coat all boards thoroughly.
-Allow it to dry completely afterward.
+Use a brush to coat all boards completely.
+Be sure to let it dry thoroughly afterward.

-5. Use the notched trowel to apply the tile adhesive, then place the appropriate tile mat and individual tiles if necessary, pressing them firmly.
+5. Use the notched trowel to apply the tile adhesive, then lay the appropriate tile mat and, if necessary, individual tiles, pressing them down well.
 Apply the tiles side by side (lying down).
-Wait a few minutes between each side until the adhesive is dry enough to prevent the tiles from falling off when turning.
+Wait a few minutes with each side change until the adhesive has dried well and the tiles do not threaten to fall off when turned over.

-6. Once all tiles are applied and the adhesive is fully dry, it’s time to grout.
+6. Once all tiles are applied and the adhesive is completely dry, it’s time to grout.
 Mix the grout according to its instructions and apply it with a rubber spatula.
-Ideally, hold the spatula at a 45° angle to ensure the grout fills the joints completely without air pockets.
+Ideally, hold the spatula at a 45° angle to ensure the grout fills the joints completely and without air pockets.

-7. After the grout has dried, use a damp sponge to carefully remove any excess and clean the tiled surface.
-Your modern DIY tile table is complete!
+7. After the grout has dried, carefully remove the remaining excess with a damp sponge and clean the tiled surface.
+And your modern DIY tile table is complete!

 And Another Trend: Colored Grout

-Along with the tile furniture trend, another trend is emerging—colored grout.
-A design form already seen in modern tile surfaces on walls.
+In connection with the tile furniture trend, another trend is emerging–colored grout.
+A design form that has been seen here and there in modern tile surfaces on walls.
 Now, colorful grout can also be a relevant part of current tile furniture.
-There are various possibilities: An interesting option is to play with contrasts.
+There are various possibilities: An interesting option would be to play with contrasts.
 Light gray tiles can be paired with neon orange grout for a striking contrast.
 Less conspicuous but no less original is another version.
 It looks smooth when two tones from the same color family meet.
 How about this?
-A tile piece with soft pink tiles, enhanced by a wine-red grout grid for a touch of extravagance.
+A tile piece with delicate pink tiles that gains a touch of extravagance through a wine-red grout grid.

 This article is a machine translation of the original German version of MYHOMEBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@myhomebook.de.